 The windows of your home are a gateway to the outdoors, a way to let light in as you appreciate the view of your garden, yard or landscape.
 The last thing you want to see is a sweaty window coated in a film of condensation.

 Not only are windows plastered with condensation unattractive, they also can be evidence of a more substantial air-quality problem within your home.
 Fortunately, there’s multiple things you can try to correct the problem.

-What Produces Condensation on Windows
+What Creates Condensation along Windows

 Inside Moisture vs. In Between Panes

-- Moisture on the inside of a window is created from the warm damp air throughout your home collecting on the glass.
+- Moisture within a window is produced from the warm damp air inside your home forming on the glass.

-Why Condensation on Windows Can Be Trouble
+Why Condensation on Windows Can Be a Problem

-How to Decrease Humidity in Your Home
+How to Decrease Humidity Inside Your Home

-Alternative Ways to Eliminate Condensation on Windows
+Additional Ways to Eliminate Condensation on Windows